chan-andrew/HNL/README.md

 - Synchronizes signal and stimulation values.
 - Useful for time-series visualization, feature extraction, or integration into larger analyses.

+### `droppedpacketdetectionworking.m`

+Checks for dropped data packets that may have occurred during syncing between the DBS implant and the tablet:

+- Identifies missing or irregular time intervals in the data stream.
+- Flags potential communication errors that could affect data integrity.
+- Helps ensure accurate temporal alignment for downstream analyses.

 ---

 ## Requirements